CA2528357431/CA2528357431.github.io/_pages/experience.md

 ## **Title: Machine Learning Intern**
 - **Duration**: 2025.05 - Present

-### Project: Adapting Vision Language Models to Execute Interactive and Explainable Beauty Tasks
+### Project: Selfie Foundational Model
+- **Intro**: A explainable multimodal Vision Language Model (VLM) for the beauty&health industry that provides user-tailored insights on the various skin concerns with skin concern masks as explainability signals upon receiving user queries
 - **Keypoints**:
-  - Developed an interactive multimodal LLM for beauty/medical sector tasks, enabling user-tailored insights from selfies
+  - Developed an interactive multimodal VLM for beauty/medical sector tasks, enabling user-tailored insights from selfies
-  - Integrated segmentation capabilities to enhance the multimodal LLM’s beauty analysis with explainable concern masks
-  - Incorporated the multimodal LLM to predict concerns with accuracy comparable to professional experts
+  - Enabled the multimodal VLM to predict concerns with accuracy comparable to professional experts
+  - Integrated segmentation capabilities to enhance the explainability of the multimodal VLM with masks of skin concerns
-  - Built a multimodal dataset with LLMs for model training based of diverse formats and topics
+  - Built a multimodal dataset with LLMs and face landmark tracking models for training the VLM based on selfie images

 # Vector Institute